moko-ist/SampleIOSSnapshot/README.md

 # SampleIOSSnapshot

-Sample application to use the fastlane snapshot tool.
+The Sample application to use the fastlane snapshot tool.